femou1/pb-handbooks/pbst_handbook.md

 ***[COMMUNICATION SERVER ONLY]***

-With use of Patrol Remittance system you can submit a video of yourself self-patrolling as PBST and earn points for that!
+With the use of the Patrol Remittance system, you can submit a video of yourself patrolling as PBST and earn points.
 To get started please use the dedicated forum in the communication server to start the process.

 **Rules:**
 * Do **NOT** abuse this system, you'll be blacklisted from this feature if you do so;
 * You may not submit videos from official events
-* There's **24 hours cooldown** per request;
+* There's a **4 day cooldown** per request;
 * The video may **NOT** be shorter than 15 minutes;
-* The video **SHOULDN'T** be longer than 60 minutes;
+* The video **SHOULDN'T** be longer than 25 minutes;
 * The video should not be cut at all, you must show the entire duration you were patrolling for;
 * Rules can be added at any time

 **The point scale for PRs is as follows:**
 * **15** minutes = **2** points
-* **30** minutes = **3** points
+* **25** minutes = **3** points
-* **45** minutes = **4** points
-* **60** minutes = **5** points

 [/details]

 [details="Reward Requests"]

 Saw a fellow Security member do their job very well?
-Request a reward for them!
+Request a reward for them.
 In the Communication Server, please use the dedicated channel in order to request a reward to someone else for showing a good performance outside of PBST events.

 Reward request rules:
 1. You can only request a reward for someone in your rank or under your rank.
 2. The rank-tag and the uniform of the person concerned must be clearly visible in the screenshot.
+3. You must be at least Cadet+

-3. The UTC in-game timer must be taken in the screenshot.
+4. The UTC in-game timer must be taken in the screenshot.
-4. Only use this channel to request rewards, do not talk here.
+5. Only use this channel to request rewards, do not talk here.
-5. You cannot request a reward for someone doing well during a PBST event.
+6. You cannot request a reward for someone doing well during a PBST event.
+7. You have to wait 24 hours before sending another reward request.

 [/details]

 [details="Rogue Users"]

 On the other hand, if a Security member is found breaking a rule in the handbook, alert them of their wrongdoing and give them a warning.
-If said Security member doesn’t listen or actually uses their weapons irresponsibly, kill them. if you saw same Security member breaking some rules even after being warned, request a punishment request!
+If said Security member doesn’t listen or actually uses their weapons irresponsibly, kill them. if you saw same Security member breaking some rules even after being warned, request a punishment request.

 In order to report a rulebreaker, please use the dedicated forum in the Communications Server to send a handbook violation report.
 Like Reward Requests, you'll need very good evidence of the person committing violations, as well as proof that you've warned them.